The Balkans’ most beautiful waterfall isn’t the one you think. Check out Kravice Waterfalls in Bosnia and Herzegovina.

 I can’t lie: I was incredibly nervous as I began driving out of Mostar on the E73 motorway, and not only because the “semi-automatic” transmission of my compact car felt more like a manual one.
-Within about 20 minutes, however (I got turned around more than a couple times), I was cruising along—and getting excited.
+However, within about 20 minutes (I got turned around more than a couple of times), I was cruising along—and getting excited.

 The landscape of southern Bosnia, you see, is karstic—the dramatic limestone mountains that rise out of the earth here aren’t unlike the ones you see in Southeast Asian nations like Laos and Thailand, even if the vegetation is a bit less tropical.